-In addition to PIP benefits, a Michigan car accident victim can also seek benefits through a third-party claim for pain and suffering and other non-economic losses.
+Even if you have an unlimited PIP policy, a Michigan car accident victim might need to seek benefits through a third-party claim for pain and suffering and other non-economic losses.
 To prevail in this type of claim, the party must show that the other driver was at fault and that they meet the “threshold requirement.”

 A car accident victim may raise a third-party claim without meeting the threshold requirement in situations where:

 - The victim claims economic losses that exceed the statutory maximums, such as income losses that extend beyond three years;

 - A maximum of $500 for vehicle damage if the damage was an uninsured loss under the mini-tort provision and the other driver is at fault;

 - Full damages (pain and suffering, lost income, medical expenses, funeral costs) if the injury did not arise out of the defendant’s ownership, operation, maintenance, or use of a motor vehicle, such as malpractice, premises liability, or product liability claims;

-- Full damages (including economic losses) if the defendant is uninsured or operating a motorcycle, which are situations where the defendant is not entitled to protection under the No-Fault Act
+- Full damages (including economic losses) if the defendant is uninsured or operating a motorcycle, which are situations where the defendant is not entitled to protection under no-fault laws;

 - Full damages may also be available if the accident occurs out of state, to the extent allowed under the law of that state.

-Because No-Fault Act automobile accident claims can be complex, it helps to work with the skilled and experienced personal injury attorneys at Michigan Injury Lawyers.
-We believe in finding solutions for our clients through alternative dispute resolution, such as mediation, but we will always be prepared for trial.
+Because both first-party and third-party automobile accident claims can be complex, it helps to work with the skilled and experienced personal injury attorneys at Michigan Injury Lawyers.
+We believe in finding solutions for our clients through alternative dispute resolution, such as mediation, but we will always be prepared to go to trial.
 If there is no recovery in your case, there is no fee for our services.